History, Insights and re-considerations

 Some ideas

-I fly sailplanes, motor-gliders, airplanes, have some HG experience, and paragliders since 1988 with >3000h+and I have seen a lot, I have missed enough friends.
-Please believe me
+I fly sailplanes, motor-gliders, airplanes, have some HG experience, and paragliders since 1988 with >3000h+and I have seen a lot, I have missed friends.
+From the early beginning of paragliding I understood that there was an unmet safety need during competitions, which is an important issue.

 • We have to weight all pilots before take-off (we all do it by ourselves)